markitosgv/JWTRefreshTokenBundle/README.md

 ### Config Firewall Name

 You can define Firewall name.
 Default value is api.
-You can change this value adding this line to your config.yml file:
+You can change this value adding this line to your config:

 ```yaml
 gesdinet_jwt_refresh_token: